kunindustries/kunindustries.github.io/about.md

 permalink: /about
 ---

 The primary mission of Kun Industries is to make the world better for everyone.
 Quality and respect are our most important values.
-We offer many [services](https://kunindustries.com/services/), many of which completely unrelated.
+We offer many [services](https://kunindustries.com/services/), most of which are completely unrelated.

 Kun Industries was founded in 2016, following the release of the [Executives and Other Criminals update for Grand Theft Auto V](https://gta.fandom.com/wiki/GTA_Online:_Executives_and_Other_Criminals).